-NGTS is a wide-field photometric survey designed to discover transiting exoplanets of Neptune-size and smaller around bright stars (magnitude V<13).
+NGTS is a wide-field photometric survey to search for transiting planets of Neptune size or smaller around bright stars (Magnitude V<13).

-NGTS will employ an array of 12 fully-robotic small telescopes operating in the 600-900 nm band, thereby maximizing sensitivity to bright but relatively small host stars (K- and early M-type stars).
+NGTS employs an array of 12 fully robotic small telescopes, sensitive in the wavelength range between 600 nm and 900 nm.
+Thereby the maximum sensitivity for bright, but relatively small host stars is achieved (K- and early M spectral type).

-NGTS will be sited at ESO-Paranal, home of the ESO's VLT telescopes, which meets strict requirements for low water vapor and excellent photometric conditions.
-It will operate with a precision of 1 mmag.
+NGTS lis sited at the Paranal, the the home of ESO's large telescope, VLT.
+The site meets the strict requirements for low water vapour and excellent photometric conditions.
+NGTS can achieved a precision of 1 mmag.

 First light reached NGTS on January 15, 20215.
 Observations including all twelve telescopes startet in April 2016.